GlaistersFarm/glaistersfarm/farmhouse.markdown

 ### Electricity, heating and water

-The farmhouse has Electricity and full oil fueled central heating.
+The farmhouse has Electricity and full oil fuelled central heating.

 Like many properties in Scotland the farmhouse is supplied by a private water supply.